Ho Chi Minh City To Phnom Penh: Best Ways To Travel

 For me booking my journey with Giant Ibis happened on a fluke, but I was damn happy to travel and book with them rather than a different company.

 I had certainly seen horror stories and videos online about travelers doing it by themselves in taxis or local buses, so I knew off the bat that I wanted to book the entire journey through a reputable company.
+We actually stumbled upon The Giant Ibis offices in Ho Chi Minh City.
+They were an easy walk away from our hostel and the board out front advertising the journey had me sold.

 I looked online at reviews before booking though and decided it would be the best option for me.
 We booked the tickets in advance and rocked up at their offices on the day about twenty minutes before departure.